bitrise-io/devcenter/_articles/reviews/expose.md

 Once the env var is exposed, you can use it like any other env var.
 In Bash you can reference the previous environment example as `$MY_RELEASE_NOTE`.

-You can use these exposed environment variables in the inputs of other Steps as well.
-For example, the `HockeyApp iOS / Android Deploy` Step has a `notes` input, you can reference the previous example variable by inserting `$MY_RELEASE_NOTE` into the input, like: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).
+You can use these exposed env vars in the inputs of other Steps as well.
+For example, the `HockeyApp iOS / Android Deploy` Step has a `Notes attached to the deploy` input field where you can reference the previous example variable.
+Insert `$MY_RELEASE_NOTE` into the input field like: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).

 A simple example, exposing the release note and then using it in another `Script step`, and in a `Slack step`: